trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 The temporary directory used by the JVM must allow execution of code.
 Specifically, the mount must not have the ``noexec`` flag set.
-The default ``/tmp`` directory is mounted with this flag in some installations, which prevents Presto from starting.
+The default ``/tmp`` directory is mounted with this flag in some installations, which prevents Trino from starting.
 You can workaround this by overriding the temporary directory by adding ``-Djava.io.tmpdir=/path/to/other/tmpdir`` to the list of JVM options.